-The Deposits held with respect to the Class A Trust will accrue interest at the applicable rate per annum for the Class A Certificates, payable on each Regular Distribution Date commencing on July 11, 2022, except as described under "Description of the Deposit Agreement-Other Withdrawals and Return of Deposits."
+The Deposits held with respect to each Trust will accrue interest at the applicable rate per annum for each class of Certificates to be issued by such Trust, payable on each Regular Distribution Date commencing on

+July 11, 2022, except as described under "Description of the Deposit Agreement-Other Withdrawals and Return of Deposits."
 The issued and outstanding series of Equipment Notes held in a Trust will accrue interest at the rate per annum applicable to the class of Certificates to be issued by such Trust, payable on each Regular Distribution Date after the respective Equipment Notes are issued, except as described under "Description of the Equipment Notes-Redemption."
 Accrued interest will be payable in arrears on each Regular Distribution Date.

-The interest rate per annum applicable to the Class A Certificates is set forth on the cover page of this prospectus supplement.
-If Class B Certificates are issued, the interest rate per annum applicable to the Class B Certificates shall be determined at the time of issuance of the Class B Certificates.
-The interest rate per annum applicable to the Class A Certificates shown on the cover page of this prospectus supplement and the Class B Certificates described in the immediately preceding sentence is referred to as the "Stated Interest Rate" for such Trust.
-Interest payments will be distributed to the Certificateholders of such Trust on each Regular Distribution Date until the final Distribution Date for such Trust, subject to the Intercreditor Agreement.
+The interest rate per annum applicable to the Class B Certificates is set forth on the cover page of this prospectus supplement; provided that the interest rate per annum applicable to any new Class B Certificates issued in connection with the issuance of any new Series B Equipment Notes issued as described in "Possible Issuance of Additional Certificates and Refinancing and Reissuance of Certificates-Refinancing or Reissuance of Certificates" may differ.
+The interest rate per annum applicable to the Class B Certificates shown on the cover page of this prospectus supplement and the Class A Certificates described in the immediately following sentence is referred to as the "Stated Interest Rate" for such class of Certificates.
+The interest rate per annum applicable to the Class A Certificates is 2.875%.
+Interest payments will be distributed to the Certificateholders of such trust on each Regular Distribution Date until the final Distribution Date for such Trust, subject to the Intercreditor Agreement.
 Interest on the Deposits and on the Equipment Notes will be calculated on the basis of a 360-day year, consisting of twelve 30-day months.

-Distributions of interest on the Class A Certificates will be supported by a Liquidity Facility to be provided by the applicable Liquidity Provider for the benefit of the holders of the Class A Certificates.
-Such Liquidity Facility is expected to provide an aggregate amount sufficient to distribute interest on the Pool Balance of the Class A Certificates at the Stated Interest Rate for such Certificates on up to three successive semiannual Regular Distribution Dates (without regard to any future distributions of principal on such Certificates), except that no Liquidity Facility will cover interest payable by the Depositary on the Deposits.
+Distributions of interest on the Class A Certificates and the Class B Certificates will each be supported by a separate Liquidity Facility to be provided by the applicable Liquidity Provider for the benefit of the holders of such Certificates.
+Each such Liquidity Facility is expected to provide an aggregate amount sufficient to distribute interest on the Pool Balance of the applicable class of Certificates at the Stated Interest Rate for such Certificates on up to three successive semiannual Regular Distribution Dates (without regard to any future distributions of principal on such Certificates), except that no Liquidity Facility will cover interest payable by the Depositary on the Deposits.
 The Liquidity Facility for any class of Certificates does not provide for drawings thereunder to pay for principal or Make-Whole Amount (if any) with respect to such Certificates, any interest with respect to such Certificates in excess of the Stated Interest Rate therefor, or, notwithstanding the subordination provisions of the Intercreditor Agreement, principal, interest, or Make-Whole Amount (if any) with respect to the Certificates of any other class.
-Therefore, only the holders of the Class A Certificates and Class B Certificates (if any, and if entitled to the benefit of a liquidity facility) will be entitled to receive and retain the proceeds of drawings under the applicable Liquidity Facility.
-See "Description of the Liquidity Facility for the Class A Trust."
-The Class B Certificates, if any, may be entitled to the benefit of a separate liquidity facility and, if so, the terms of such liquidity facility will be described in the offering materials for such Class B Certificates.
+Therefore, only the holders of the Class A Certificates and Class B Certificates will be entitled to receive and retain the proceeds of drawings under the applicable Liquidity Facility.
+See "Description of the Liquidity Facilities."